valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-backend-libraries.md

   The candidate-user list of a user task was incomplete for tasks with multiple candidate groups.
 In this case, the candidate-user list would only contain users based on the first candidate group.

+* **Upload DMN files failed**

+  The `/v1/process/definition/deployment` endpoint only accepted uploaded files with the .bpmn extension, causing DMN uploads to fail.

 ## Breaking changes

 No breaking changes.